pymc-devs/pymc-examples/examples/case_studies/Missing_Data_Imputation.myst.md

 So far we've seen multivariate approaches to imputation which treat each of the variables in our dataset as a collection drawn from the same distribution.
 However, there is a more flexible approach which is often useful when there is a particular focal relationship that we're interested in analysing.

 Sticking with the employee data set we'll examine here the relationship between `lmx`, `climate`, `male` and `empower`, where our focus is on what drives empowerment.
 Recall that our gender variable `male` is fully specified and does not need to be imputed.
-So we have a joint distribution:
+So we have a joint distribution that can be decomposed:

 $$ f(emp, lmx, climate, male) = f(emp | lmx, climate, male) \cdot f(lmx | climate, male) \cdot f(climate | male) \cdot f(male)^{*} $$